Chevrolet Impala LTZ: A Jet Fighter with First Class comfort

 The Impala’s 3.6-liter V6 engine has power to spare.
 It idles at about 600 RPM, which indicates how much push there is in reserve for fast starts, with a rated horsepower of 305, similar to a low-end performance car.
 But the Impala is also a very smooth operator – don’t expect it to jump at the bidding of the accelerator.
 Although it will generate enough g-forces to push you back in your seat, it does so very gently, almost politely.
 And the six-speed automatic gearbox is smooth as silk.

-So, the next time you need a car that makes a classy statement and a grand arrival, instead of the ubiquitous Uber Lexus limos floating around, take a second look at leasing an Impala.
-After all, by the definition imposed by the UAE Roads and Transport Authority, the Impala classifies as a limousine – and it’s a beauty.
+So, the next time you need a car that makes a classy statement and a grand arrival, take a second look at leasing an Impala.
+After all, the Impala classifies as a limousine – and it’s a beauty.

 |Understated good looks; great build||Fuel efficiency|